Valentine90/vxa-os/README.md

 <p>VXA-OS is the most complete and secure free tool for creating 2D online games from RPG Maker.
 It has been in active development since October 2017.</p>

 ## Features
-  - 5 types of chat
-  - 9 types of equipment
-  - 13 administrator commands
   - Global real-time battle system on the server
   - 99% of event commands on the server
   - Common server events